morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/4-transactions-life-cycle.md

 description: Upgrade your blockchain experience with Morph - the secure decentralized, cost0efficient, and high-performing optimistic zk-rollup solution.
 Try it now!
 ---

-## How does a L2 transaction processed on Morph
+## How is a L2 transaction processed on Morph

 1. Submit Transaction

-Users-initiated transactions are first sent to the l2 node's mempool, where they await selection and processing by a sequencer.
+User-initiated transactions are first sent to the L2 node's mempool, where they await selection and processing by a sequencer.

 2. Transaction Consensus